2018 Repair Affair Day volunteers (not all pictured)

-The next annual Repair Affair Day will be held on June 5, 2018 and will allow our members to volunteer their time and expertise to someone in need.
-Since 1993, more than 200 repair projects have been completed with a total of 5,000+ man hours from HBASE member volunteers.
+The next annual Repair Affair Day will be held on June 4, 2019 and will allow volunteers to donate their time and expertise to someone in need.
+Since 1993, more than 240 repair projects have been completed with a total of 5,700 volunteer hours.
 The focus of the event is to make homes more accessible for the elderly or permanently disabled.

 Applications recieved for the event are reviewed by the Repair Affair committee January through April each year.
 Committee members then visit the homes to evaluate the repair requests prior to committee approval.